Driffield Navigation: Development

 The 1790s were a period of prosperity for the navigation, as trade increased.
 In 1796 George Knowsley, a banker who was one of the mortgagees, proposed further improvements, but although William Chapman produced plans, they were considered too expensive.
 Two years later, the commissioners were working with William Wilberforce, their local Member of Parliament, to ensure that the proposals for the Beverley and Barmston Drainage Bill would not adversely affect them.
-In 1797, they considered again the problems posed by the small opening beneath Hull Bridge, and although Beverley Corporation initially said that they would never alter it, an agreement was reached after protracted negotiations, and in July 1801, an Act of Parliament was obtained to authorise its replacement.
+In 1797, they considered again the problems posed by the small opening beneath Hull Bridge, and although Beverley Corporation initially said that they would never alter it, an agreement was reached after protracted negotiations, and in July 1801, an act of Parliament, the Hull and Frodingham Beck Navigation Act 1801 (41 Geo.
+3. (U.K.) c. cxxxiv), was obtained to authorise its replacement.
 The new bridge was operational by April 1804, half the cost having been met by Richard Bethell, owner of the Leven Canal, on condition that the tolls for passing beneath the bridge were significantly reduced.

-The Act also authorised the construction of a towpath from the bridge to Fisholme and Frodingham bridge, a towpath to Corps Landing, a new lock and a cut to remove a large bend in the river.
+The act of Parliament also authorised the construction of a towpath from the bridge to Fisholme and Frodingham bridge, a towpath to Corps Landing, a new lock and a cut to remove a large bend in the river.
 A towpath between Beverley Beck and the bridge was dropped from the plans to secure the co-operation of Beverley Corporation.
 Chapman was the official engineer for the improvements, with Thomas Atkinson appointed to carry out the river works.
 A new lock was built at Struncheon Hill, above which a new cut 3/4 mi long connected it to Fisholme.
 This work was completed by 1805; work on the navigation to Corps Landing was not completed until 1811, and did not include an authorised new cut.
 The cost of the work was £6,143.
 One curious feature of the new works was that it was managed as a completely separate entity, with separate tolls, bank accounts and minutes, until the old navigation and the new navigation were amalgamated, partially in 1817 and fully in 1882.
 The new navigation soon paid its way and had repaid its debts by 1820.
 The old navigation was able to pay dividends of 5 per cent from 1797, and established a sinking fund in 1834, which enabled it to repay all arrears on interest by 1844.